• Skip to primary navigation

 Top with sparkling water.

-Present with a fun straw and instructions to stir the drink well before sipping.
+Garnish with fresh fruit such as orange slices or pineapple slices, add a fun straw, and present with instructions to stir the drink well before sipping.

 The cocktail will change from yellow to orange as the grenadine is mixed in, something my kiddo thinks is SO cool.